twbs/bootstrap/docs/4.1/components/dropdowns.md

 ### Responsive alignment

-If you want to responsive alignment, disable dynamic positioning by adding `data-display="static"` attribute and use the responsive variation classes.
+If you want to use responsive alignment, disable dynamic positioning by adding the `data-display="static"` attribute and use the responsive variation classes.

 To align **right** the dropdown menu with the given breakpoint or larger, add `.dropdown-menu-right{-sm|-md|-lg|-xl}`.